upholdtest26/uphold_test/README.md

 # Assumptions
+- at least C++11 compiler is used to compile the code
 - strings from the standard input are double quoted - as in the examples from the description
 - output strings to the standard output are double quoted as well - as in the examples from the description
 - input strings are not exceeding RAM as we fully read the input into std::string object before reading X